Tag: Imjingang (River)

 Noel G. Spence describes his duty driving trucks of waste.
 He recounts how desperate Korean children would come to the dump to find supplies.
 He remembers how Seoul was captured and re-captured many times and how people were in desperate conditions.
 He recalls that the "lucky" Koreans had boxes for houses, clothing from soldiers, and scraps for food.

 Sending Supplies from Home

 Noreen Jankowski recalls a conversation about the cold winters in Korea.
-She mentions how she sent supplies to her husband in Korea to keep him warm.
-She details sending hand and feet warmers and shares that he endured some difficulties with his legs later on perhaps due to the cold exposure.
+She mentions sending supplies to her husband in Korea to keep him warm.
+She highlights how he endured some difficulties with his legs later on perhaps due to the cold exposure.

 The Battle of Imjin River / La Batalla del Río Imjin

 Pablo Delgado Medina provides an account of the Battle of the Imjin River which he considers to be the most difficult of the nine months he spent in Korea.
 He explains that troop placement created an iron triangle with a valley of death in the middle.
 He remembers the harrowing way in which they were forced to cross the river and the lack of air support for five days because of the monsoon season.
 He laments that a friend from his town and so many others lost their lives during those six days.

 Pablo Delgado Medina cuenta la historia de la Batalla del río Imjin que él considera la más difícil de los nueve meses que pasó en Corea.
 Explica que la ubicación de las tropas creó un triángulo de hierro con un valle de muerte en el medio.
 Recuerda el peligro que enfrentaron cuando se vieron obligados a cruzar el río y la falta de apoyo aéreo durante cinco días debido a la temporada de monzones.
 Lamenta que un amigo de su pueblo y tantos otros perdieron la vida durante esos seis días.

 Patrick Vernon Hickey